-- Select PI: Complete the PI data by accessing the ALMA user database. - Add CoPI: Complete the co-PI data in the same way.
-This is only available for Large Programs. - Add CoI: Complete the co-I data in the same way. - Remove Collaborator: Delete a highlighted investigator from the table.
+- Select PI: Complete the PI data by accessing the ALMA user database. - Add CoPI: Complete the Co-PI data in the same way.
+This is only available for Large Programs. - Add CoI: Complete the Co-I data in the same way. - Remove Collaborator: Delete a highlighted investigator from the table.
 If multiple rows are highlighted i.e. using the Shift or Ctrl/Cmd keys (depending on your operating system) these can be deleted simultaneously using a single click.
-Note that PI's can only be changed, not deleted. - Add from Proposal...: Add the investigators from a previous project as co-Is.
+Note that PI's can only be changed, not deleted. - Add from Proposal...: Add the investigators from a previous project as Co-Is.

-4.4 Reviewer Information
+4.5 Reviewer Information

-A reviewer must be nominated for a subset of proposals submitted as part of the Main Call, and for all proposals submitted in response to the Supplemental Call.
-This is to enable the reviewer to participate in the Distributed Peer Review (DPR) process.
-For the Main Call, the OT will request that reviewer information be added if the proposal is not a Large Proposal.
+A reviewer must be nominated to participate in the Distributed Peer Review (DPR) process.
+The OT will request that reviewer information be added if the proposal is not a Large Proposal.
 More information can be found in the Proposer's Guide.